 Several studies have found Ki-67 to be the most reliable indicator of how aggressive a dog’s melanoma will be.16

-Ki-67 is a type of nuclear protein associated with rapid tumor growth and tumor cell proliferation.
+Ki-67 is a nuclear protein associated with rapid tumor growth and cell proliferation.
 Knowing if these proteins are present may help predict aggressive behavior.5 The pathologist can see these proteins with the help of a special stain.

 A Ki-67 index greater than 15% suggests a bad prognosis.16